tuang3142/rubyquiz/leetcode/1425. Constrained Subsequence Sum/REAME.md

 ### Idea

-For each number, check for the largest sum previously calculated (using dynamic programming) within the window size.
-To get the largest previous sum, several methods can be used.
+For each number, check for the largest sum previously calculated within the window size.
+The sum is saved for future comparation (dynamic programming here).
+To get the largest value quickly, several methods can be used.
 Then "k sized window" screams out [monotonic queue](https://medium.com/algorithms-and-leetcode/monotonic-queue-explained-with-leetcode-problems-7db7c530c1d6) which is the best solution, but acceptable others include priority queue and balanced binary search tree.

 ### Complexity

 with `n = len(A)`:
-- time: `O(n)`
+- time: `O(n)` (`O(log(n))` for priority queue and bst)
 - space: `O(k)`